airyhq/airy/docs/docs/concepts/design-principles.md

 sidebar_label: Design Principles
 ---

-The design of the Airy Core Platform heavily relies on a few core ideas.
+The design of the Airy Core platform heavily relies on a few core ideas.
 The goal of this document is to provide context about these ideas and how they affected the way the platform is built.

 ## One source of truth, no shared state

-The most central idea behind the design of the Airy Core Platform is composed of two connected principles.
+The most central idea behind the Airy Core design is composed of two connected principles.
 Here's the first one:

 > There's one source of truth for data and that place is a [Apache
 > Kafka](https://kafka.apache.org).

-We mean that _all_ of the data the Airy Core Platform lives in Kafka.
-One way of thinking about the Airy Core Platform as a strongly typed (via [Avro](https://avro.apache.org)) data pipeline.
+We mean _all_ of the data of an Airy Core instance lives in Kafka.
+One way of thinking about it: as a strongly typed (via [Avro](https://avro.apache.org)) data pipeline.
 The HTTP endpoints the platform provide also solely rely on Kafka via a feature called [interactive queries](https://kafka.apache.org/documentation/streams/developer-guide/interactive-queries.html).

 And here's the second principle: